cagov/data-infrastructure/docs/learning/dbt.md

-Many CalData projects use [dbt](https://www.getdbt.com/) for transforming and modeling data within our cloud data warehouses. dbt has become extremely popular over the last several years, popularizing the position of "analytics engineering".
+Many CalData projects use [dbt](https://www.getdbt.com/) for transforming and modeling data within our cloud data warehouses. dbt has become extremely popular over the last several years, popularizing the practice and position of "analytics engineering".
 It has a number of features that makes it valuable for data stacks:

 * It works well with version control